Failure to consult “accentuated” unfairness of redundancy during parental leave

 The ES office and advice line will close for the Festive period at 3.30pm, Friday, 20 December 2024 and re-open, subject to our standard operating hours, at 9.00am, Monday, 6 January 2025.

-Continue reading “2024 Season’s Greetings to ES Clients”Christmas shutdown basics for Employers in 2024
+Continue reading “2024 Season’s Greetings to ES Clients”OUR SERVICES

 Representation